Summary

 Case studies: Applications of LEONA™ for EV batteries

 For battery end plates—positioned at either end of a battery module to compress and hold in place a stack of battery cells—Asahi Kasei recommends our LEONA™ SN series of resin grades.
-These materials offer good moldability, are compatible with laser marking, and feature high strength, high rigidity, good electrical properties (CTI), and good heat resistance.
+These materials offer good moldability, feature high strength, high rigidity, good electrical properties (CTI), and good heat resistance.

 When insulating protective covers for conducting elements carrying high currents at high voltages must have high strength and long-term stability of physical properties (RTI compliance), Asahi Kasei recommends LEONA™ SN11B, which is well-suited to fabrication of thin-walled components, offers high strength against dielectric breakdown, and features excellent tracking resistance (CTI 600V), flame retardance (UL 94 V-0), and long-term heat resistance (RTI).